marcoguerri/marcoguerri.github.io/_posts/2022-02-13-android-home-banking.markdown

 CC2F8B57A545E1C7
 ```

 Since we are working with QR code data, the XOR constant is `AliasLabAliasLab`, i.e. `416C6961734C6162416C6961734C6162`.
-QR code bytes are copied XOR-ed for the common lenght:
+QR code bytes are XOR-ed for the common length:
 ```
 CC2F8B57A545E1C7 ^ 416C6961734C6162416C6961734C6162 = 8D43E236D60980A5
 ```
-The increasing counter is copied in the upper 8 bytes of the 16 bytes result array, while the XOR-ed value is copied in the lower 8 bytes.
+The increasing counter is copied in the upper 8 bytes of the 16 bytes result array, while the XOR-ed value is copied in the lower 8 bytes, resulting in the following:
-result:
 ```
 8D43E236D60980A50000000000000000 with counter = 0
 8D43E236D60980A50000000000000001 with counter = 1